Before you decide to have a gene test

 Many people are concerned about getting health and life insurance after having a genetic test.
 Currently the Association of British Insurers (ABI) and the Government have agreed to a temporary ban on asking people for the results of genetic tests for cancer.
 This agreement is called a Concordat and Moratorium.
 The agreement lasts until 2017 when they will review it.

 Insurance companies can still ask about family history and may charge more for families with a strong family history of cancer.
 If you have had a genetic test and it shows you don’t have a gene, you may choose to tell the insurance company.

-The Human Genetics Commission is responsible for making sure insurance companies follow the agreement.
+The Human Genetics Commission use to be responsible for making sure insurance companies follow the agreement.
 The responsibilities of the HGC has been taken over by the Emerging Science and Bioethics Advisory Committee (ESBAC).This Government committee will work with the Government and the Association of British Insurers to work out what happens after 2017.
 If you have had any problems with an insurance company that you can't sort out, you can complain to the free Independent Arbitration Service or the Financial Ombudsman Service.

 Rated 5 out of 5 based on 5 votes